subhajitmukherjee08/llama_chatbot_react_app/Readme.md

 ## If ReactJS app not starts

-If ReactJS app not starts from here, then Initialize new ReactJS app with `npx create-react-app react-chatbot-app` and use these materials.
+If ReactJS app not starts from here, then Initialize new ReactJS app directory with `npx create-react-app react-chatbot-app` and use these materials.